swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ## Redirection

-Let's turn to the experimental data from the hearing tests that we began with.
+Let's turn to the experimental data from the hearing tests.
 This data is located in the `~/boot-camps/shell/data` directory.
 Each subdirectory corresponds to a particular participant in the study.
 Navigate to the `Bert` subdirectory in `data`.
+First, press `ls` to look at the files.
 There are a bunch of text files which contain experimental data results.
 Lets print them all:

-    cat au*
+    cat *

 Now enter the following command:

-    cat au* > ../all_data
+    cat * > ../all_data

-This tells the shell to take the output from the `cat au*` command and dump it into a new file called `../all_data`.
+This tells the shell to take the output from the `cat *` command and dump it into a new file called `../all_data`.
 To verify that this worked, examine the `all_data` file.
 If `all_data` had already existed, we would overwritten it.
 So the `>` character tells the shell